trippleflux/nxscripts/nxtools/trunk/readme.txt

 # 1. Information                                                               #
 ################################################################################

     nxTools is a fully-featured ioFTPD script.
-Such features include: a dupe checker, nuker, pre script, request script, sitebot, and various other tools and statistic commands.
+Such features include: a dupe checker, nuker, pre script, request script, and various other tools and various statistical commands.
 Written in Tcl, which offers fast processing speed and easily customizable output.

 ################################################################################
 # 2. Requirements                                                              #
 ################################################################################

     nxTools should only be installed on Windows NT/2000/XP/2003 any other operating system is unsupported.
-This script was tested on v5.8.5r so I cannot guarantee it will work on any other versions of ioFTPD. nxTools is updated frequently, so be sure you are always using the latest version.
+This script was tested on Beta-v5.8.5r so I cannot guarantee it will work on any other versions of ioFTPD.

 ################################################################################